 This is a list of the largest 3D printing companies in the world measured by market capitalisation.
 Thanks to their resources, these companies dominate the global 3D printing market.

-With a market cap of $3.15 billion Protolabs tops the list of largest companies in the global 3D printing market.
-Specialising in rapid prototyping, the company is known to offer fastest source for custom prototypes and customised production parts.
-The company uses three additive processes namely stereolithography, selective laser sintering (SLS) and direct metal laser sintering (DMLS).
+With a market cap of $3.42 billion Protolabs stands second in the list of largest companies in the global 3D printing market.
+Specialising in rapid prototyping, the company is known to offer the fastest source for custom prototypes and customised production parts.
+The company uses three additive processes namely stereolithography, selective laser sintering (SLS), and direct metal laser sintering (DMLS).
 With more than half a dozen manufacturing locations across three continents, the company is known to produce and assemble custom parts in just one day.

 4. Materialise NV (NASDAQ: MTLS)

-With a market capitalisation of $962 million, Belgium-based Materialise NV comes at number four.
-The company has more than two decades of 3D printing experience, and offers a host of software solutions and 3D printing services to a variety of industries such as automotive, art and design, consumer goods and healthcare.
+With a market capitalisation of $2.31 million, Belgium-based Materialise NV comes at number four.
+The company has more than two decades of 3D printing experience and offers a host of software solutions and 3D printing services to a variety of industries such as automotive, art and design, consumer goods, and healthcare.

 6. ExOne (NASDAQ: XONE)

-Established in the year 2005, ExOne Company currently supplies services, systems and solutions for manufacturing in the digital age, including 3D printing in industrial grade materials such as sand and metals.
-With a market cap of $124 million, the company is one of the global leaders in additive manufacturing technology, providing industrial 3D printing systems and services across three different continents.
+Established in the year 2005, ExOne Company currently supplies services, systems, and solutions for manufacturing in the digital age, including 3D printing in industrial grade materials such as sand and metals.
+With a market cap of $743.44 million, the company is one of the global leaders in additive manufacturing technology, providing industrial 3D printing systems and services across three different continents.

 7. Voxeljet (NASDAQ: VJET)

-Note: The article is for informational purpose only.
-Manufactur3D does not offer personalised investment recommendations or views about any particular company or stock of company
+Note: The article is for informational purposes only.
+Manufactur3D does not offer personalised investment recommendations or views about any particular company or stock of a company